The @everyone tag was added to Facebook groups in 2022 and provides a way to tag everyone within a Facebook group to give them a notification.

 When Facebook groups have a specific purpose, more people are likely to join them.
 But for members to remain engaged, the content needs to stay relevant to why they joined.

-Be mindful of this when crafting your content strategy for any Facebook group, regardless of it being free or paid, business or pleasure.
+Be mindful of this when crafting your content strategy for any community, or Facebook Group Chat, whether free or paid, business or pleasure.

-You can use Facebook groups to drive sales and win clients, while giving the members great content and fulfilling your original promise.
+You can use find clients in Facebook groups, and drive sales while giving the members great content and fulfilling your original promise.

 Engage on other posts, so get yours seen.